 Violence in the U.S. Congress: Fistfights on the Senate Floor

-In the early days of our United States government, name calling in the Congressional chambers was commonplace, much as it is today.
-However, in those earlier days when tempers flared, it often led to fisticuffs and violence in the U.S. Congress.
+In the early days of the United States government, name calling in the Congressional chambers was commonplace, much as it is today.
+However, in those days when tempers flared, it often led to fisticuffs and violence.

 Lyon was the first Congressman to be charged with an ethics violation due to the spitting episode.
 The Ethics Committee recommended he be censured but the matter was ultimately dropped.

-Behavior that would cripple a political career today was certainly viewed differently in the early years of our country.
-Griswold would go on to be elected governor of Connecticut and Lyon moved to Kentucky and was elected again as a Congressman from his new state.
+Behavior that would cripple a political career today was certainly viewed differently then.
+Griswold went on to be elected governor of Connecticut and Lyon moved to Kentucky and was elected again as a Congressman from his new state.

 Tension was high and tempers flared during every Congressional session in the years leading up to and including the Civil War period in history.
 In an 1850 debate about slavery, Thomas Benton, a Democrat from Missouri who opposed slavery, became so angry at his fellow Democrat, Henry Foote of Mississippi that he verbally attacked him on the Senate floor.
 Foote drew a pistol from his Senate desk and pointed it at Benton.
 Their colleagues stopped the argument before Foote could pull the trigger.
 The Senate was adjourned so the members could leave for a "cooling off period" prior to returning the next day.